 How to understand the concept of hazardous area classification easily

 How do you convey the concept of hazardous area classification to people working in your plant?
 If you refer to the published standards, the level of complexity seems to be too high to be understood by shopfloor level workers and even sometimes for practising engineers and technicians.
 Nobody is interested in solving some esoteric differential equations and simulations to find out if any area should be classified as Zone 1 or Zone 2.
-The best option is a handy guide that explains the basic concepts in a jiffy as well as shows a case study of a real life area classification.
-You can download it here.
+The best option is getting our Hazardous Area Instrumentation course here, it covers area, material and temperature classification in detail.

 Why poor area classification increases costs , reduces safety and generally is bad for the plant operation

 How you classify the hazardous area in your facility is one of the most important but least understood and neglected issues today.
 Why?
 Because the way in which you classify a hazardous area can significantly affect the operating costs of your facility in the long run.

 Today's competitive chemicals business environment means that all efforts are made to keep costs on a tight leash.

 Globally, in area classification, there are two major standards.
 One is the IEC (International Electrotechnical Commission) system, which is followed in Europe, Asia , Australia, Africa and many other regions.
 The second system is the NEC (National Electrical Code) which is popular in North America and parts of the middle east.
 The IEC system has three zones (Zones 0, 1 and 2) based on decreasing probability of explosive vapor or gas mixtures being present .
 On the other hand the NEC system has two levels (Division 1 and Division 2), again based on decreasing probability of hazardous mixtures of gas or vapor being present.